g-plane/pnpm-shell-completion/README.md

 [![asciicast](https://asciinema.org/a/559081.svg)](https://asciinema.org/a/559081)

-Currently only Zsh is supported.
+Supported shells:

+- Zsh
+- PowerShell Core

 _You may also like:_